 Eagle Avenue to be Renamed for Larry Doby on Friday

-Fifty-five years ago, Larry Doby made his debut with the Cleveland Indians, becoming the first black baseball player in the American League – and just the second overall, after Jackie Robinson integrated Major League Baseball earlier that year.
+Sixty-five years ago, Larry Doby made his debut with the Cleveland Indians, becoming the first black baseball player in the American League – and just the second overall, after Jackie Robinson integrated Major League Baseball earlier that year.

 Tomorrow, the Indians will pay tribute to Doby with a street renaming and appearances by those who knew him best.